wombleton/gitlaw-nz/acts/H/Health Act 1956.md

         *   (iv) set out a timetable for managing the public health risks that have been identified as being associated with that method of transportation; and

-        *   (v) comply with any additional requirements imposed by the Director-General by notice in writing given to the water carrier as to the content and format of public health risk management plans (including, without limitation, any requirement contained in a model plan issued by the Director-General).
+        *   (v) comply with any additional requirements imposed by the Director-General by notice in writing given to the water carrier as to the content and format of water safety plans (including, without limitation, any requirement contained in a model plan issued by the Director-General).

-    (3) A public health risk management plan may incorporate other material by reference if that incorporation helps the plan to comply with the requirements of subsection (2).
+    (3) A water safety plan may incorporate other material by reference if that incorporation helps the plan to comply with the requirements of subsection (2).

-    (4) Every drinking-water supplier's public health risk management plan must be submitted by the drinking-water supplier to a drinking-water assessor for approval.
+    (4) Every drinking-water supplier's water safety plan must be submitted by the drinking-water supplier to a drinking-water assessor for approval.

     (5) A drinking-water assessor---

-    *   (a) must, within 20 working days after receiving a public health risk management plan submitted under subsection (4),---
+    *   (a) must, within 20 working days after receiving a water safety plan submitted under subsection (4),---

         *   (i) decide to approve it or disapprove it; or